amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene I:

 1 is sitting in front of her manager, during the annual evaluation.
+Manager is satisfied by her work, but feels that she can do better,